-The VHP40RMD and VHP40RMG units are semi-packaged, or (optionally) totally self-contained utility mount, reciprocating type, engine driven, air cooled air compressors.
+The CM air compressors are semi-packaged, air cooled units designed for hydraulic applications.
 Each unit is designed to operate at ambient temperatures from -10° F to 125° F (-23.3° C to 51.7° C).
+For the actual delivery of each unit at its rated operating pressure, refer to the General Data Decal supplied with each unit.